saltstack/salt/doc/topics/cloud/aws.rst

 assumed that Salt is running on an AWS instance, and the instance role credentials will be retrieved and used.
-Since both the ``id`` and ``key`` are required parameters for the AWS ec2 provider, it is recommended to set both to use-instance-role-credentials' for this functionality.
+Since both the ``id`` and ``key`` are required parameters for the AWS ec2 provider, it is recommended to set both to 'use-instance-role-credentials' for this functionality.

 A "static" and "permanent" Access Key ID and Secret Key can be specified, but this is not recommended.
 Instance role keys are rotated on a regular